adieyal/sd-dynamic-prompts/SYNTAX.md

 ## Nesting

+Many constructed can nest sub-prompts.
+This means that you can create more advanced templates.
+Here are some examples:

+### Combinations
 You can nest inside combinations.
-This means that you can create more advanced templates.
-For example:

     {__seasons__|__timeofday__}

 This will then either choose a season from seasons.txt or a time of day from timeofday.txt.